 - Division of Apprenticeship Standards (DAS) Form 140 – Notice of Contract Award

-- If you are not approved to train, this must be sent to all approved apprenticeship training committees for your trade, in the geographical area of the project.
-To find the approved programs for your project area, go to: http://www.dir.ca.gov/databases/das/aigstart.asp
+- If you are not authorized to train, all approved apprenticeship training committees for your trade within the projects geographic area must receive this form.
+To find the approved programs for your project area, visit http://www.dir.ca.gov/databases/das/aigstart.asp

 - DAS Form 142 – Request for Dispatch of an Apprentice

-- This form is sent to your approved apprenticeship committee to request an apprentice be dispatched to your project.
-The form must be sent in at least 72 hours prior to the date you want the apprentice on site.
+- To request an apprentice be dispatched to your project, this form is sent to your approved apprenticeship committee.
+This form must be sent at least 72 hours prior to the date you want the apprentice on site.